 Understanding Septic Systems

 A septic system performs the same job as a municipal sewer line, but does so on-site.
 Most rural homes in the Kingston area use a traditional septic tank and leaching bed.
-When these systems are correctly built and pumped on schedule, they can run for decades with very few issues.
+When someone correctly builds and pumps these systems on schedule, they can run for decades with very few issues.

 How a standard septic system works